 Medical research indicates that arts participation has broad wellness benefits, particularly during hospitalization and ongoing treatment.
 According to an American Journal of Public health meta-analysis of more than 100 studies, personal engagement in music, visual arts, movement-based expression, and creative writing has been shown to reduce heart rates, respiratory rates, blood pressure, pain, fatigue, cortisol levels, anxiety, depression, preoccupation with illness, and physical and emotional distress during treatment.
 It can also improve sleep, immunity, cognitive function, emotional processing, and self-esteem, increase positive emotions, and promote self-discovery, while reducing symptoms overall.

-[Involvement in the arts] can also improve sleep, immunity, cognitive function, emotional processing, and self-esteem.
 Healthcare providers’ outlooks also point to art therapy’s value.
 Nearly 50% of American healthcare institutions offer arts programs for patients, their families, and staff.
 Of those that do, 78% note advantages, including shorter hospital stays, decreased need for medication, more effective pain management, and fewer complications—all of which help to lower healthcare costs, as has been shown in numerous hospital case studies.

 Looking at public-opinion polls, it’s clear that the arts really do make people happier: 63% of Americans believe the arts provide a positive experience beyond daily routine, 64% feel the arts bring them pleasure, and 74% say the arts promote positivity in an increasingly problematic world.